EgbieAndersonUku1/django-email-sender/docs/index.md

 ---

-### Putting It All Together
+## Putting It All Together

 This guide shows how to use `django-email-sender` in a Django project to send a verification email.
 This will not be using a logger.
-[See the logger section](#logger) See logger section on how to use `EmailSender` with a logger.
+See logger section on how to use `EmailSender` with a logger.

 ---

-#### 🛠 Step 1: Virtual Environment
+**🛠 Step 1: Virtual Environment**

 ```bash
 python -m venv venv